 When Flight Bar & Bottleshop opened in 2016, it offered an experience that wasn’t just new to Bendigo but most other cities too.
 Located in an old arcade between hairdressers and a babywear store, the space was dedicated to what its owners call a “collection of their biggest vices”: craft beer, fried chicken and local wine.

-The two advocates behind Flight Bar & Bottleshop are Justin McPhail and Nick Horgan, both of whom discerning drinkers in Bendigo are likely to know already.
+Those two owners are Justin McPhail and Nick Horgan, both of whom discerning drinkers in Bendigo would have known for some time before they launched Flight.
 Alongside Trev Birks, Justin was one of the founders of Bendigo Beer, which is how he got to know Nick.